 Smale Riverfront Park is a popular community location with interesting and entertaining features, including a giant swing set, an imaginative zone for kids, a water play park, a beautiful carousel, and even an interactive foot piano.
 The chance to reenact that famous scene from the movie Big was too good to miss!

-The park also hosts the Pre-Arbor Day Celebration and Cincinnati Trail Fest each year and is a great place to simply sit back and indulge in a spot of people-watching.
+The park also hosts the Pre-Arbor Day Celebration and Cincinnati Trail Fest each year and is a great place to sit back and indulge in a spot of people-watching simply.

 18. Cincinnati Riverwalk